What is Vaginal Prolapse in a Dog?

-When a vaginal prolapse occurs it is seen as a swollen, donut-shaped vaginal tissue that is protruding from the vagina from the inside out.
+When a vaginal prolapse in a dog occurs it is seen as a swollen, doughnut-shaped vaginal tissue that is protruding from the vagina from the inside out.

 This can be very scary for the owner to see because it is not clear from the start what it may be.
 Sometimes, dogs get infected with a TVT (transmissible venereal tumor) that can resemble a vaginal prolapse when is big enough to protrude through the vagina.

 This condition may affect any dog, but the breeds that are most commonly affected are Labradors, English Bulldogs, St Bernards, Mastiffs, Springer Spaniels, and Weimaraners.

 What Are The General Symptoms of Vaginal Prolapse?

 The most obvious symptom of vaginal prolapse is the protrusion of a pink or red inflamed mass from the vagina.
 The dog will be licking the area constantly and sometimes causing bleeding.
 Because of the inflamed area urination will be difficult or in some cases not possible for the dog.
 This will also affect possible mating even in days of heat.

 Vaginal prolapse in canines is a relatively common disorder that affects dogs of various breeds, both male and female.
 It may have been caused by a surgical procedure or by another condition, such as chronic diarrhea.
 It can also result from natural causes, such as old age or neutering.
 Many cases of vaginal prolapse in dogs go undiagnosed because the animal neglects to show symptoms, such as those listed below.